Thatcher-era chancellor Nigel Lawson dies at age of 91

 “He was a tax-cutter and simplifier who helped transform the economic landscape and helped millions of British people achieve their dreams,” said Mr Johnson.
 “He was a prophet of Brexit and a lover of continental Europe.
 He was a giant.
 My thoughts and prayers are with his family.”

-Rishi Sunak said that “one of the first things I did as chancellor was hang a picture of Nigel Lawson above my desk”, describing him as “a transformational chancellor and an inspiration to me and many others”.
+Mr Sunak said that “one of the first things I did as chancellor was hang a picture of Nigel Lawson above my desk”, describing him as “a transformational chancellor and an inspiration to me and many others”.

 Foreign secretary James Cleverly described Lawson as “a true statesman”, adding: “His contributions to this nation will not be forgotten.”

-Mr Javid described his distant predecessor as “one of Britain’s greatest public servants, especially as chancellor”.
+Sajid Javid, a former chancellor, described Lawson as “one of Britain’s greatest public servants, especially as chancellor”.

-Lawson was active in Conservative politics “until very recently”, said Mr Hands, adding that he would “be remembered for his clarity of thinking, commitment to free market economics and willingness to challenge orthodoxies”.
+Lawson was active in Conservative politics “until very recently”, said Tory party chairman Greg Hands, adding that he would “be remembered for his clarity of thinking, commitment to free market economics and willingness to challenge orthodoxies”.

-He served as financial and then energy secretary before Thatcher chose him to be her chancellor in 1983, a role he held until 1989, when his relationship with the prime minister soured and he resigned over a row with Ms Thatcher and her economic aide Sir Alan Walters over the Exchange Rate Mechanism.
+He served as financial and then energy secretary before Thatcher appointed him chancellor in 1983, a role he held until 1989, when his relationship with the prime minister soured and he resigned over a row with Thatcher and her economic aide Sir Alan Walters over the Exchange Rate Mechanism.

 He finally retired from the House of Lords in December, ending a parliamentary career spanning nearly 50 years.